neilmunday/Salt-Minion-Inventory/README.md

 mkdir -p /var/lib/salt/runners
 ```

-Copy `inventory.py` into the directory.
-Note: change the MySQL variables to match the credentials that you used when creating the database above.
+Copy `runners/inventory.py` and `runners/inventory.ini` into the directory.
+Note: change the MySQL variables to match the credentials that you used when creating the database above in `inventory.ini`.

 Edit `/etc/salt/master` to enable the runner, presence events and reactors for responding to events: